Bob Carpenter (sportscaster): Biography

 Carpenter called TV play-by-play for University of Oklahoma men's and women's basketball for 16 years, retiring from hoops in February 2017.
 He also covered Oral Roberts University basketball games in the baseball off-season.

 In March 2017, Carpenter was inducted into the Oklahoma Association of Broadcasters Hall of Fame.

+In March 2025, Carpenter announced that the 2025 season would be his last, and that he would retire following the conclusion of the season's schedule.
+Carpenter was given a retirement ceremony at Nationals Park on September 27, 2025, celebrating his 42 years of broadcasting and 20 years with the Nationals, then called his last game the following day, along with fellow MASN commentator Kevin Frandsen.